pcourbin-teaching/Zephyr_STM32/README.md

      - 1 task per LED with sporadic lighting (using k_msleep)
      - 1 task allowing lighting the 2 LEDs when the button has been pressed (using interruption).
   - [Un overlay](NoGUI/zephyr/boards/stm32f429i_disc1.overlay) is defined to show how to add the declaration of a new external LED, not used in the proposed code.
-- [WithGUI](WithGUI/) - Using the board screen and an external sensor [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/) connected in I2C.
+- [WithGUI](WithGUI/) - Using the board screen, an image and an external sensor [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/) connected in I2C.
+Temperature and humidity values are added to a chart and regularly printed on the screen using labels.
   - Screen:
      - The [LVGL](https://lvgl.io/) library is used, from the Zephyr framework.
      - The appropriate configuration is made in the [.conf](WithGUI/zephyr/prj.conf) file of the project, in particular to activate the management of: